 5. Temporarily stop delivery of your newspaper

 If you subscribe to the daily newspaper, temporarily stop your service.
-The amount of newspapers can indicate that there is nobody at home and increase your risk for a break-in.
+The number of newspapers can indicate that there is nobody at home and increase your risk for a break-in.
 And don’t forget to ask the Postal Office to hold your mail as well.

 6. Ask your neighbor to keep an eye on your house